System requirements

 Save the attachment to you hard drive.

 Launch VPPPN and click "I have an invitation" and locate invitation file on you hard drive then follow instructions to create an account.
-When you have created an account you should follow instructions to create an "invitation reply"().
-Email the generated reply as an attachment in an email to the person that invited you (and no one else).
-You will not be able to immediately access the new network, the person who invited you must receive your reply attachment and confirm that you can join the network.
+When you have created an account you should follow instructions to create an "invitation reply"(

 Do not forget your username or password!
 There is no way to reset the password if you forget it.